dita-ot/website/contributing.md

 You can help give back to the community by answering DITA-OT–related questions on the [DITA-OT Users Google Group][5], the [Yahoo! dita-users group][6] or [StackOverflow][7].

+## Development discussions

-Developers and vendors using the toolkit are encouraged to join the [DITA-OT Development Google Group][8] list.
-This mailing list is used to discuss upcoming changes that may impact developers or vendors.
+We use [Slack][8] to discuss DITA-OT development and design issues, plan events and keep tabs on revisions in our GitHub repositories.
+Developers and vendors using the toolkit are encouraged to join the [DITA-OT Slack team][9] to discuss upcoming changes.

+To request an invitation and join the conversation, visit [slack.dita-ot.org][10].

 ## Coding

 _Have XSLT or Java coding skills?_

-You can contribute fixes to [bugs][9] or new features by sending [pull requests][10] via GitHub.
+You can contribute fixes to [bugs][11] or new features by sending [pull requests][12] via GitHub.

 ## Documentation

 _Have writing or editing skills?_

-If you find something wrong or missing in the [documentation][11], you can [open an issue on GitHub][12] to describe the problem or suggest new topics we might want to include in future versions of the DITA-OT docs.
+If you find something wrong or missing in the [documentation][13], you can [open an issue on GitHub][14] to describe the problem or suggest new topics we might want to include in future versions of the DITA-OT docs.

-If you'd like to fix a typo or propose changes to an existing topic, you can use the **Edit this page** link in the page footers of the [development version of the documentation][11] to open the source file in a web editor and save your changes to a GitHub [pull request][10].
+If you'd like to fix a typo or propose changes to an existing topic, you can use the **Edit this page** link in the page footers of the [development version of the documentation][13] to open the source file in a web editor and save your changes to a GitHub [pull request][12].

 {% include DCO.md %}